Are you interested in a standing desk? Maybe your workplace is offering standing desks for everyone in the office?

 - Swelling in the lower legs

-- Increased pain in your legs after sitting or standing for long periods of time
+- Increased pain in your legs after sitting or standing for long periods

 - Skin discoloration around your lower legs